jonanoj/FallOfAvalonMods/README.md

-# FallOfAvalonWeight
-Fall of Avalon mod that allows disabling weight for specific items
+# Tainted Grail: The Fall of Avalon Mods